ai/transition-events/README.md

 ## Event object

-Callbacks will get object with properties:
+Callbacks get object with properties:
 * `type` – event name.
-For `transitionend` event it will be often with vendor prefix.
+For `transitionend` event it will be often have vendor prefix.
 For `$.fn.transitionAt` it will be `transitionat`.
 * `currentTarget` – DOM node with CSS transition.
-* `propertyName` – CSS property name, which have transition. it will be empty, if CSS Transitions isn’t supported.
+* `propertyName` – CSS property name, which has transition. it will be empty, if CSS Transitions aren’t supported.
 * `elapsedTime` – number of seconds the transition had been running at the time the event fired.
 This value isn't affected by the value of `transition-delay`.
   It will be zero, if CSS Transitions isn’t supported.

 If CSS Transition is supported, `$.fn.transitionEnd` will send original browser event to callback (with this properties too).
-Another calls will be received simple object with just this 4 properties.
+If you use `$.fn.transitionAt` or there is no CSS Transitions support, callback will receive simple object with just these 4 properties.

 ## Extra